Chandan01097/Sentiment_analysis-NLP-project-on-IMDB-data-set/README.md

-# 🧪 AIDS Prediction using BERT-Large
+# 🧪 IMDB MOVIE Sentimental Analysis Prediction using BERT-Large

 This project uses a fine-tuned **BERT-Large Uncased** model to perform text classification related to AIDS-related case studies or reports.
 The focus is on preprocessing the dataset, exploring the text lengths, and effectively tokenizing the data for input to the model.